royru/website/content/gstell/index.md

 # Organize Your Browser

 Gstell is a novel approach to help you get organized in the browser.
-Currently, we are conducting a user study about it and would love to have you on board.
+We are conducting a user study about it and would love to have you on board.

-<a href="#learn-more" class="button">Join the Study</a>

 ![screenshot](/public/img/screenshot.png)

 <br id="learn-more">

 ## About the User Study
 Gstell is currently under scientific evaluation.
-To try Gstell for free, please consider signing up to our user study:
+Please consider signing up for our user study:

 <a href="https://uzhwwf.qualtrics.com/jfe/form/SV_22V5buBvQLEgBxk" class="button">Join Study and Try Gstell</a>